salemileandro/salemileandro.github.io/pages/cv.md

 Beyond my technical skills, I excel at managing and leading both research and business projects.
 I’m autonomous, self-driven, and have a knack for planning and execution.
 With fluency in French and English and advanced Japanese proficiency (JLPT N2), I enjoy collaborating in multicultural teams and thrive in dynamic environments.
-I’m mobile, adaptable, and always eager to take on new challenges, wherever they may lead.

 Feel free to [contact me](/contact/) if you want to know more!